 Learn how IOOF Australia’s leading wealth management company paired off business analysts and QA staff with more experienced developers to form a new low-code development team.

 Learn how entrepreneur Ameet Shah, a novice programmer, created a CrossFit performance tracking application within a month of attending an OutSystems training class.

-Learn how two Lotus Notes developers at this specialist insurance broker cross-trained on OutSystems to develop multiple web-based insurance administration systems.
+Learn how two Lotus Notes developers at this specialist insurance broker cross-trained to OutSystems to develop multiple web-based insurance administration systems.

-Learn how Allan Bros., a Washington State-based fruit growing, packing, and shipping company, turned a handful of warehouse employees into mobile app developers
+Learn how Allan Bros., a Washington State-based fruit grower, turned a handful of warehouse employees into mobile app developers.